 - 9.3.3.11.2 (a) The cargo tanks independent of the vessel's hull shall be fixed so that they cannot float. - (b) The capacity of a suction well shall be limited to not more than 0.10 m3. - 9.3.3.11.3 (a) The cargo tanks shall be separated by cofferdams of at least 0.60 m in width from the accommodation, engine room and service spaces outside the cargo area below deck or, if there are no such accommodation, engine room and service spaces, from the vessel's ends.
 Where the cargo tanks are installed in a hold space, a space of not less than 0.50 m shall be provided between such tanks and the end bulkheads of the hold space.
-In this case an insulated end bulkhead meeting the definition for Class "A-60" according to SOLAS II-2, Regulation 3, shall be deemed equivalent to a cofferdam.
+In this case an insulated end bulkhead meeting the definition for Class "A-60" according to SOLAS 74, Chapter II-2, Regulation 3, shall be deemed equivalent to a cofferdam.
 For pressure cargo tanks, the 0.50 m distance may be reduced to 0.20 m. - (b) Hold spaces, cofferdams and cargo tanks shall be capable of being inspected. - (c) All spaces in the cargo area shall be capable of being ventilated.
 Means for checking their gas-free condition shall be provided. - 9.3.3.11.4 The bulkheads bounding the cargo tanks, cofferdams and hold spaces shall be watertight.
-The cargo tanks, cofferdams and the end bulkheads of the hold spaces, as well as the bulkheads bounding the cargo area shall have no openings or penetrations below deck.
-Penetrations through bulkheads between two hold spaces are, however, permitted.
+The cargo tanks and the bulkheads bounding the cargo area shall have no openings or penetrations below deck.